18F/handbook/_pages/software-tools/virtual-desktop.md

 1. Enter your ENT info and the Tokencode back into Citrix login-in screen

 #### If this is the first time connecting in from your Web Browser:

 You may be prompted with a Welcome to Citrix window.
 If so:

-1. Select Detect Receiver
+1. Select `Detect Receiver`.
-1. When prompted to Open in Citrix Workspace Launcher click Cancel
+1. When prompted to Open in Citrix Workspace Launcher click `Cancel`.
-1. Click the Already Installed hyperlink
+1. Click the `Already Installed` hyperlink.
 1. The Citrix VDI Desktops you have available will be presented to you (these vary by person).
 Click on the monitor icon for the VDI desktop you wish to launch.
 1. You will notice a file downloaded in your browser.
-Click on the “^” to the right of the file name and select Always open files of this type
+Click on the `^` to the right of the file name and select Always open files of this type.
 1. Click on the monitor icon for the Desktop you want to launch.
 This time (and going forward) the Desktop should launch without showing a downloaded file.

 ## Usage